atomistic-machine-learning/schnetpack/docs/tutorials/tutorial_ethanol.rst

     dataset = spk.AtomsData("data/ethanol.db", required_properties=properties)

-in the next step, the dataset is spli into train, validation and test sets.
+in the next step, the dataset is split into train, validation and test sets.
 The corresponding indices are stored in split.npz file::

     train, val, test = spk.train_test_split(